vals-productions/vs-ng-ui/README.md

 The collection of UI widgets that are AngularJS directives.
 The goal was to develop components that will not require keyboard usage in order to enter data.
-This might be important if your web site is supporting mobile version.
+This might be important if your web site supports mobile version.

 The main goal of the development was to come up with data and time entry widgets that would still be use-able in mobile applications by being reasonably